 - Buy a copy of the Final Draft International Standard (FDIS) and/or the International Standard on publication.
 This will help you become familiar with the new requirements, terminology and layout - 2.
-Visit the BSI website to access the most up-to-date support material available at bsigroup.com which can help you understand the changes - 3.
+Visit the BSI website to access the most up-to-date support material available at bsigroup.com which can help you understand the changes - Look at the range of BSI training courses available to make sure you fully understand the changes including transition, implementing and auditing the changes courses - 4.
 Consider further services to help implement the changes.
 BSI will offer a full range of services including GAP assessments and EntropyTM software to help you manage your systems